opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

       The workspaces referred to here exist in addition to those given by the  corresponding function :c:func:`CVodeGetLinWorkSpace`.

+   .. deprecated:: 7.3.0

+      Work space functions will be removed in version 8.0.0.

 .. c:function:: int CVBandPrecGetNumRhsEvals(void* cvode_mem, long int *nfevalsBP)